-At the Miller School, we are dedicated to improving the health and the lives of our community.
-As you will see here, our faculty and students find creative ways to address the needs of the medically underserved here in Miami and across the globe – and bring a fresh perspective to tackle previously unmet health challenges.
+At the Miller School, we are dedicated to improving the health of our community.
+Our faculty, students, and trainees support underserved populations in the Miami area and across the globe.
+We are committing to addressing and solving previously unmet health challenges.

-An important part of our Miller School students’ commitment to community service began in 1971 when a group of students started a health fair in Big Pine Key, Florida.
-This fair flourished due to its popularity in the community and the medical school.
-It served a dual purpose by providing health care to the underserved, while providing invaluable learning experiences for students.
-More than 35 years later, the project expanded and evolved into the Mitchell Wolfson Sr. Department of Community Service (DOCS).Visit Docs Website
+An important part of the Miller School’s commitment to community service began in 1971, when a group of students launched a health fair in Big Pine Key, Florida.
+This fair served a dual purpose of offering health care to the underserved and providing students with invaluable learning experiences.

 Bascom Palmer’s Vision Van

 Bascom Palmer Eye Institute provides vision-saving eye screenings to the medically underserved throughout South Florida in the Vision Van, a 40-foot mobile eye clinic.
 Bascom Palmer faculty, residents, and fellows also volunteer in vitally important ophthalmic missions around the globe, including to Haiti, one of the most medically underserved countries in the Western Hemisphere.